syncfusion-content/javascript-docs/js/PivotChart/Appearance.md

 ![](Appearance_images/BorderCustomization.png)

 ### Margin Customization
-The PivotChart control [`margin`](/api/js/ejchart#members:margin) property is used to add the margin to the Chart area at left, right, top and bottom position.
+The pivot chart control [`margin`](/api/js/ejchart#members:margin) property is used to add the margin to the Chart area at left, right, top and bottom position.

 {% highlight javascript %}